December 11, 2020

 Myth #5: I don’t know what I want to do with my life.

 Remember, you don’t have to know everything right now.
 God has a plan and will guide you to success as you put in the effort — you just need to get started.
 Apply to BYU-Pathway Worldwide today!
-New semesters start every January, April, and September.
+New courses start every January, April, and September.
 There’s no application cost, no ACT or SAT score required, and no need for a high school transcript.

 Higher education will open doors for your future!
 Even if you don’t know what you want to do now, starting your education will expand your mind and you will be inspired to know which path is right for you.